 The readers interpretation will also depend upon knowledge of the topic, their reasoning abilities, their desire to learn, and their level of engagement.
 For example, if they have little interest in the topic, then they may not have much success in correctly interpreting the text.

 Reading comprehension is also affected by the quality of the reading material.
 This is why we have invested considerable time and effort in developing these Spanish reading comprehension passages and exercises.
 Reading material varies greatly in complexity.
 We carefully select reading material which is appropriate for Spanish students at every level.
-Our Spanish reading comprehension lessons present easy topics which emphasize the Spanish colors all the way to the difficult topic of por vs para.
+Our Spanish reading comprehension lessons present easy topics as well as difficult topics, such as por vs para.